section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ![image](firebase_connect_project2.png)

-Click `Connect` and you should see a message similar to the one below.
+Click `Connect` and you'll see a message like the one below.

 ![image](firebase_project_connected_to_as.png)